-This might be surprising, but car accident statistics show that 1 out of 8 drivers do not have auto insurance.
+This might be surprising, but car accident statistics show that 1 out of 8 drivers does not have auto insurance.
 A lot of states require a mandatory insurance policy, but this is not strictly followed.

 What to do after a car accident